mohamedahmed01/laravel-correlation/ReadME.md

 Laravel Correlation ID Middleware
 =================================

-A package to manage correlation IDs for request tracing in Laravel applications.
+A package to manage correlation IDs for request tracing in Laravel applications, A correlation ID is a randomly generated identifier for every request entering a distributed system.
+Developers use the correlation identifier to trace the request as it makes its way through the system, identify any cyber security threats, and prevent them.
+The correlation ID basically serves as a thread that connects the various parts of a request as it moves through the system.
+This greatly simplifies distributed system debugging and troubleshooting by allowing developers to track a request’s progress and readily pinpoint the service or component where an issue occurred.

 Installation
 ------------